Ahn-Ssu/VCM/README.md

 ```
 conda create -n vcm python=3.12 -y
 conda activate vcm
-python setup.py install
+sh setup.sh
 ```

 ### b. accelerate setup

-run `accelerate config` command in your shell for accelerate configuration
+run `accelerate config` command in your shell for the accelerate configuration

 _The following is an example_